RARSriprada/AcurationInternship/README.md

 You’ll get console output like:

 Page count: 5
-✅ Cleaned text saved to: EPAM_JD - Intern+FTE - 2026.txt
+ Cleaned text saved to: EPAM_JD - Intern+FTE - 2026.txt

+ Parser.py :It just has 2 added  fuctions(`txt_to_json`,`advanced_json_format`) to pdfParsing.py
+This script extracts text from a PDF, cleans it, and converts it into JSON using:
+- `txt_to_json`: Basic key-value conversion
+- `advanced_json_format`: Structured, section-wise JSON

+Set your PDF path in PDF_PATH.

+Run:
+python script.py

+Output:

+Cleaned .txt file

+Two JSON outputs printed:

+Basic key-value

+Advanced structured format